ligato/docs/docs/plugins/connection-plugins.md

   - "foo:bar"
 ```

-If `server-cert-file` and `server-key-file` are defined the server requires HTTPS instead of HTTP for all its endpoints.
+If `server-cert-file` and `server-key-file` are defined, the server requires HTTPS instead of HTTP for all its endpoints.

-`client-cert-files` the list of the root certificate authorities that server uses to validate client certificates.
-If the list is not empty only client who provide a valid certificate is allowed to access the server.
+`client-cert-files` is the list of the root certificate authorities that server uses to validate client certificates.
+If the list is not empty, only clients who provide a valid certificate are allowed to access the server.

-`client-basic-auth` allows to define user password pairs that are allowed to access the server.
-The config option defines a static list of allowed user.
-If the list is not empty default staticAuthenticator is instantiated.
+`client-basic-auth` allows one to define user/password credentials permitting access to the server.
+The config option defines a static list of allowed user(s).
+If the list is not empty, default staticAuthenticator is instantiated.
 Alternatively, you can implement custom authenticator and inject it into the plugin (e.g.: if you want to read credentials from ETCD).

 ***Example***